learn-co-curriculum/intro-to-ruby-programming-basics-variables/README.md

 ## Learning Goals

-- Define a variable.
+- Define a variable
-- Create and reassign variables.
+- Create and reassign variables
-- Define pass-by-value as it relates to variables.
+- Define pass-by-value as it relates to variables

 ## Introduction